NuGet/Home/proposed/2022/DotnetListPackageMachineReadableJsonOutput.md

   "parameters": "--highest-minor",
   "problems": [
     {
+        "level" : "warning",
-        "warning": "The command option(s) '--include-prerelease', '--highest-minor', and '--highest-patch' are ignored by this command."
+        "text": "The command option(s) '--include-prerelease', '--highest-minor', and '--highest-patch' are ignored by this command."
     }
   ],
   "projects": [